-- vi.
-Plywood with battens or fiber/composite panels with concealed fasteners and contiguous aluminum sections at each joint that are either horizontally or vertically aligned. - vii.
-Stucco shall be trimmed in wood, masonry, or other approved materials and shall be sheltered from extreme weather by roof overhangs or other methods. - ab.
+- 2. Wall-mounted mechanical equipment shall not be placed on the front facade of a building or on a facade that faces a right-of-way.
+Wall-mounted mechanical equipment, including air conditioning or HVAC equipment and groups of multiple utility meters, that extends six inches or more from the outer building wall shall be screened from view from streets; from residential, public, and institutional properties; and from public areas of the site or adjacent sites through the use of (a) sight-obscuring enclosures constructed of one of the primary materials used on the primary facade of the structure, (b) sight-obscuring fences, or (c) trees or shrubs that block at least eighty percent of the equipment from view or (d) painting the units to match the building.
+Wall-mounted mechanical equipment that extends six inches or less from the outer building wall shall be designed to blend in with the color and architectural design of the subject building. - 3.
+Ground-mounted above-grade mechanical equipment shall be screened by ornamental fences, screening enclosures, trees, or shrubs that block at least eighty percent of the view.
+Placement and type of screening shall be determined by the Community Development Director. - 4.
+This section shall not apply to the installation of solar energy panels, photovoltaic equipment or wind power generating equipment. - I. Building Materials. - 1.
 Prohibited Materials.
-The following materials shall be prohibited in visible locations from the right-of-way or a public access easement unless an exception is granted by the Ceommunity Delevelopment Deliverore based on the integration of the material into the overall design of the structure. - i.
+The following materials shall be prohibited in visible locations from the right-of-way or a public access easement unless an exception is granted by the Community Development Director based on the integration of the material into the overall design of the structure. - i.
 Vinyl or plywood siding (including T-111 or similar plywood). - ii.
 Glass block or highly tinted, reflected, translucent or mirrored glass (except stained glass) as more than ten percent of the building facade. - iii.
 Corrugated fiberglass. - iv.
 Chain link fencing (except for temporary purposes such as a construction site, gates for a refuse enclosure, stormwater facilities, or within the General Industrial District). - v.
 Crushed colored rock/crushed tumbled glass. - vi.
 Non-corrugated and highly reflective sheet metal. - vii.
-Tarps, except for the protection of outside storage. - be.
+Tarps, except for the protection of outside storage. - 2.
 Special Material Standards.
 The following materials are allowed if they comply with the requirements found below: - i.
 Concrete Block.
 When used for the front façade of any building, concrete blocks shall be split, rock- or ground-faced and shall not be the prominent material of the elevation.
-Plain concrete block or plain concrete may be used as foundation material if the foundation material is not revealed more than three 3 feet above the finished grade level adjacent to the foundation wall. - ii.
+Plain concrete block or plain concrete may be used as foundation material if the foundation material is not revealed more than three feet above the finished grade level adjacent to the foundation wall. - ii.
 Metal Siding.
-Metal siding shall have visible corner moldings and trim and incorporate masonry or other similar durable/permanent material near the ground level (first two 2 feet above ground level) except when used for a temporary structure. - iii.
-Exterior insulation and finish system (EIFS) and similar troweled finishes shall be trimmed in wood, masonry, or other approved materials and shall be sheltered from extreme weather by roof overhangs or other methods. - iv.
-Building surfaces shall be maintained in a clean condition and painted surfaces shall be maintained to prevent or repair peeling, blistered or cracking paint. - v.
-Membrane or fabric covered storage areas are permitted as temporary structures, excluding the use of tarps. - 22.
-Conditions of Approval.
-The review authority may impose such conditions as it deems necessary to ensure compliance with these standards and other applicable review criteria, including standards set out in city overlay districts, the city's master plans, and city public works design standards.
-Such conditions shall apply as described in Sections 17.50.310,
+Metal siding shall have visible corner moldings and trim and incorporate masonry or other similar durable/permanent material near the ground level (first two feet above ground level) except when used for a temporary structure. - iii.
+Exterior insulation and finish system (EIFS) and similar troweled finishes shall be trimmed in wood, masonry, or other approved materials and shall be sheltered from extreme weather by roof overhangs or other methods.